Community care software subscription audit

 5. 5

-List every contract renewing inside 90 days and assign one named owner to approve keep, cancel, downgrade, consolidate, or renegotiate actions.
+List every contract renewing inside 90 days and assign one named owner to approve keep, cancel, downgrade, consolidate, renegotiate, or renewal-owner actions.

 Sample findings StackSmart would flag